Aman-Prakash-19/TrainBooking/README.md

 ## **Features**

 **User Registration and Login:**

-New users can register with their details.
+- New users can register with their details.

-Existing users can log in and access their accounts.
+- Existing users can log in and access their accounts.

 **Train Search:**

-Search for trains by route, train number, or schedule.
+- Search for trains by route, train number, or schedule.

 **Ticket Booking:**

-Book tickets for available trains with real-time seat availability updates.
+- Book tickets for available trains with real-time seat availability updates.

 **Ticket Cancellation:**

-Cancel booked tickets and update availability.
+- Cancel booked tickets and update availability.

 **Admin Functions:**

-Manage train schedules, add/remove trains, and view bookings.
+- Manage train schedules, add/remove trains, and view bookings.

 ## **Project Structure**

 ### **Main Classes**

 **User:**

-Handles user registration, login, and profile management.
+- Handles user registration, login, and profile management.

 **Train:**

-Manages train information, including routes, schedules, and seat availability.
+- Manages train information, including routes, schedules, and seat availability.

 **Booking:**

-Handles ticket booking and cancellation processes.
+- Handles ticket booking and cancellation processes.

 **Admin:**

-Includes functionality for administrators to manage trains and monitor bookings.
+- Includes functionality for administrators to manage trains and monitor bookings.

 **Main:**

-The entry point of the application; integrates all modules and manages user interactions.
+- The entry point of the application; integrates all modules and manages user interactions.

 ## **Supporting Files**

-DataStorage.java: Simulates data persistence for trains, users, and bookings.
+- DataStorage.java: Simulates data persistence for trains, users, and bookings.

-Utils.java: Contains utility methods for date and input validation.
+- Utils.java: Contains utility methods for date and input validation.

 ## **Technologies Used**

-Java: Core programming language.
+- **Java**: Core programming language.

-Object-Oriented Programming: Ensures a modular and scalable codebase.
+- **Object-Oriented Programming**: Ensures a modular and scalable codebase.

-Data Persistence: Simulated through in-memory storage for rapid prototyping.
+- **Data Persistence**: Simulated through in-memory storage for rapid prototyping.

 ## **How to Run**